pqnelson/pqnelson.github.com/index.md

 programming site, I'll just cover problems I'm currently facing in...whatever it is I do.

+I also have a [wiki](./wiki/) of random notes on math and science.
+They're mildly polished, but not presentable in papers.

 Send your angry emails to me at `PQNELSON AT GMAIL DOT REMOVE THIS DOT COM`.